stefanprodan/swarmprom/README.md

 internet connection drops you'll not lose data as Prometheus will retry pushing data to Weave Cloud when the connection is up again.

-The Weave stack doesn't contain alert manager since you can configure all your alerts in Weave Cloud in the same way.
+You can define alerts and notifications routes in Weave Cloud in the same way you would do with alert manager.

 To use Grafana with Weave Cloud you have to configure the data source like this: